Wildcats muscle up 21-14 win at Lebanon

-Wilson Central opened the game with an eight-plus-minute drive to score and ended it by taking the final six minutes or so in a 21-17 victory over Lebanon at the Blue Devils’ Clifton Tribble Field/Danny Watkins Stadium on Thursday night.
+Wilson Central opened the game with an eight-plus minute drive to score and ended it by taking the final six minutes or so in a 21-17 victory over Lebanon at the Blue Devils’ Clifton Tribble Field/Danny Watkins Stadium last Thursday night.

 Moving up the game 24 hours to avoid possible rain Friday seemed to agree with the Wildcats right off the bus as Traye Aric’s offense drove 76 yards downfield (actually 86 as they had to overcome a holding penalty) to score on quarterback Tristan Lewis’ 1-yard run.